blat-blatnik/computerBear/_posts/2020-08-17-making-accurate-sleep-function.md

 You can download all of the source code used in this post, as well as the script I used to process the data by clicking [here](../assets/sleep/src.zip).

-If you want to take a look at the raw data used for the figures and data analysis you can download it by clicking here [here](../assets/sleep/data.zip).
+You can download the raw data used for the figures by clicking here [here](../assets/sleep/data.zip).